-The shingles on your roof can come loose or break, especially during storms or high winds.
-To check if your roof is in good condition, take a look at the shingles to see if there are any cracked, broken, loose or even missing.
-You should only do this from the ground because it can be dangerous to attempt to get on your roof.
+The shingles and tiles on your roof can come loose or break, especially during storms or high winds.
+To check the condition of your roof, take a look at your shingles & tiles.
+Look for any that may be cracked, broken, loose or even missing.
+You should only do this from the ground because it can be dangerous to get on your roof.

 3. Clear Debris

-Get rid of any debris that collects on and around your roof to ensure proper drainage when it rains.
-It also helps to prevent damage to your roof from debris building up and causing stress, and it keeps your roof looking good too.
+Get rid of any debris that collects on your roof to ensure proper drainage when it rains.
+It also helps to prevent damage to your roof from debris building up and causing stress; and it keeps your roof looking good too.
 Clear any debris from your roof in a safe manner, preferably by using a professional service.

 4. Check Flashing

 If there is damaged flashing on your roof, it can leave your roof vulnerable to leaks.
 In fact, it’s one of the most common reasons for leaks in your roof.
 It’s a good idea to check the flashing annually, if not more than once a year.
 Winter in Florida is a great time to do it because the weather is mild and storm season is over.

 Roof valleys can lead to leaks too.
 Leaks could let into your home, not just water, but outside air as well.
 And when outside air is getting in, your home won’t be as energy efficient as it could be.
 If debris collects in roof valleys, it puts weight and pressure on them, sometimes causing them to wear away quicker than they need to.